Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-Although the do-it-yourself (DIY) trend had its time to shine, it’s now fading away.
-Replacing it is the do-it-for-me (DIFM) movement, which is changing how customers interact with businesses and how companies respond to consumer demand.
-If you want to take advantage of this promising, emerging market, take a look at how DIFM works and how your business can capitalize on the trend.
+Although the do-it-yourself (DIY) trend had its time to shine, it’s now losing steam.
+In its place, the do-it-for-me (DIFM) movement is reshaping how customers interact with businesses and how companies respond to demand.
+If you want to take advantage of this growing opportunity, here’s a closer look at how DIFM works and how your business can benefit from the shift.

 What is the do-it-for-me movement?